colinmollenhour/Cm_Cache_Backend_Redis/README.md

         </cache>

 ## KNOWN ISSUES
+ - Standalone mode sometimes gives "invalid server response" errors.
+Please provide stack trace if you can reproduce this!
  - Transactions are not used so in very rare circumstances it may be possible for a race-condition to cause tag data leaks or corruption.
 However, atomic operations and pipelined operations reduce these risks greatly and cached data is not subject to any known corruption risks.
 The behavior in the case of a race condition is undefined.